readium/readium-js/README.md

 The result of this will be to inject the `'<span id='cfi-id' class="cfi-marker"></span>'` HTML element into a position in the EPUB referenced by the CFI.

+# Using the CFI library for generating CFIs

+The CFI library can be used to generate CFIs in simple cases.
+This includes character offset terminus types for EPUBs that only require a package document (itemref) indirection step.

+1. Get a copy of the library, as per step 1 under the previous heading.

+2. Add the CFI library to your code using a script tag, as per step 2 under the previous heading.

+3. Use the library to generate a CFI

+    ~~~
+    try {

+        // Get the starting text node
+        var startTextNode = get_node();

+        // Get the starting offset into the text node
+        var charOffset = get_char_offset();

+        // Get the idref in the spine of the current content document
+        var contentDocIdref = get_idref();

+        // Get a reference to the package document
+        var packageDoc = get_package_doc();

+        // Generate the CFI
+        var generatedCFI = EPUBcfi.Generator.generateCharacterOffsetCFI(startTextNode, charOffset, contentDocIdref, packageDoc);
+    }
+    catch (err) {

+        Do something with the errors;
+    }
+    ~~~

 # Setting up the development environment

 There are a number of dependencies for this project: